devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/07-rename-files.md

 `mv notes.txt note.txt`{{execute}}

-You can check whether the file has been copied or not by referring `ls` command output.
+You can check whether the file has been renamed or not by referring `ls` command output.

 `ls`{{execute}}